 Following an accident, it can be difficult to know how your injuries will affect you.
 A skilled Houston car accident attorney can help you tell the insurance company what your case is worth, not the other way around.
-Before you accept any compensation offer from an insurance company, contact Attorney Brian White & Associates, PC to discuss your rights and options.
+Before you accept any compensation offer from an insurance company, contact Attorney Brian White Personal Injury Lawyers to discuss your rights and options.

 Need Help After an Accident With a Driver Who Doesn’t Have Insurance?
-Call our Houston Car Accident Attorneys
+Call our Houston Car Crash Lawyers

 At our Houston personal injury law firm, we want to help you recover the compensation you are entitled to after an accident where the other driver didn’t have insurance.